 - Spa Treatments

 - Beach Nearby

 - Restaurants Nearby

 As you wind up a typically French spiral staircase, you come across the 5 individual suites, each tastefully decorated in pale hues.
 On the first floor, Violette has a huge main bedroom, a gilt-framed mirror hangs above the bed.
 Raw pine double doors open onto a second double-bedded room.
 The bathroom, accessed through the second bedroom only, has a tear-drop chandelier and marble lapping around the bath.

 Across the landing, Rose has a big claw-foot bath in which you can soak while gazing upon the church.
 To get to it you must first cross the sitting room (cast-iron daybed) and the luxurious bedroom.

 Up on the second floor is Framboise, which overlooks the street.
 It has an enormous sofa, old beams, a wooden floor, smartly upholstered armchairs, and a claw-foot bath plus shower.

-Beige looks onto the garden and comes in reds, clarets and pinks.
-There’s a meridian armchair, another daybed piled with cushions, a huge tilted dressing mirror, purple linen curtains and another claw-foot bath and shower.
+Ivoire looks onto the garden and has a meridian armchair, another daybed piled with cushions, a huge tilted dressing mirror, linen curtains and another claw-foot bath and shower.
 As in most suites, the floor is covered in terracotta tiles.

 Finally, Ecru, which is the only one entered through the garden, is a little bit smaller but has a private terrace that abuts the old-town wall (you can see an old archway that’s been filled in).
 It’s cute, private and the least expensive suite of all.
 A galleried bedroom with beams in the eaves looks down on the sitting room below; small, but sweet.